Properties of Willingness Elements

 Unblocking a way forward Inability to cope Obfuscation leading to confusion and delusion Dialogue and confrontation

-2 Believe Stable inner reference Being categorized Focussed doubt that can spread leading to vacuity Explanation and social pressure
+2 Believe Stable inner reference Being wrong Focussed doubt that can spread leading to vacuity Explanation and social pressure

 1 Try